RichardoC/kube-audit-rest/README.md

 Due to the failure:ignore there may be missing requests that were not logged in the interests of availability.

 WARNING: This will log all details of the request!
 This namespace should be very locked down to prevent priviledge escalation!

+This webhook will also record dry-run requests.

+API calls can be logged repeatedly due to Kubernetes repeatedly re-calling the [webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy).

 ### Certificate expires/invalid